silexphp/Silex/doc/providers/security.rst

 By default, all the firewalls have a different **security context**.
-In case you need to share the same security context between multiple firewalls you can set the ``context`` setting for each firewall you want the context to be share with.
+In case you need to share the same security context between multiple firewalls you can set the ``context`` setting for each firewall you want the context to be shared with.

     $app['security.firewalls'] = array(
         'login' => array(